 Notan is the coolest.
 Have you tried it?
 Have you seen it?
 Do you want to marry it?
 Cause I do.

-We’re going to do a really easy Notan project, but you can obviously get amazingly complicated with this art form.
+Despite its graphic, simple appearance, you can obviously get wildly complicated with this art form.
 Here are some lovely examples I dug up for your gawking pleasure:

 Notan lends itself beautifully to quilting as in this piece by Lynn Ticotsky.

 This is impressive.
 (Original source doesn’t exist anymore.)

 Now grab your paper, scissors (small pointy suckers if you’re getting complicated), or X-acto knife, and glue, and let’s paper craft.